rabblerouser/rabblerouser/README.md

 If you're building a new Node.js application and you're using the standard [base image](https://hub.docker.com/r/rabblerouser/node-base/), then Cage's source mounting feature should just work.
 If you're using something else, you'll need to make sure that the directories and commands of your source code and Docker image all line up.
-To learn more, read the [Cage docs](http://cage.faraday.io/), or try to reverse engineer how it works from our existing Node.js applications and images.
+To learn more, read the [Cage docs](http://cage.faraday.io/), or try to reverse engineer how it works from our existing Node.js applications and images, or ask the team for help.